AlexSkrypnyk/shellvar/README.md

 <p align="center">
     <br>
-    Helps to maintain up-to-date documentation about variables in shell scripts.
+    Utility to work with shell variables.
 </p>

 ## Features

+- Extract variables:
   - Scan a file or a directory containing shell scripts and extract found variables with comments and assigned values.
   - Filter variables: exclude local, exclude by prefix, exclude from a list in file.
   - Format output as a CSV, Markdown table or Markdown blocks defined in the template.
   - Extend filters and formatters with custom classes.

 ## Installation

-    composer require alexskrypnyk/shell-variables-extractor
+    composer require alexskrypnyk/shellvar

 ## Usage